berkeley-gif/cae-data-access-workshop/get_data_downloading.md

 get_subsetting_options(area_subset="CA counties")
 ```

 You can see the list of 58 California counties that can be used to clip the data.
-Let us grab SSP 3-7.0 for Sacramento County:
+Let us grab SSP 3-7.0 for Sacramento County for time period 2070-2100 and return the data in degrees Celsius:

 ```
 data = get_data(downscaling_method="Statistical",